 CARES Act (2020) and Consolidated Appropriations Act (2021) Tax Incentives for Seacrest Foundation Contributors

-For those who have already donated to the Seacrest Foundation Covid-19 Emergency Fund, as well as those considering a contribution, there are some important new tax incentives as a result of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act, 2020) extended into tax year 2021 by the Consolidated Appropriations Act, 2021 of which you should be aware:
+For those who have already donated to Seacrest Foundation, as well as those considering a contribution, there are some important new tax incentives as a result of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act, 2020) extended into tax year 2021 by the Consolidated Appropriations Act, 2021 of which you should be aware: